catherinesloan/plotly_challenge/README.md

 ### Output:
 Used the D3 Library to read in [samples.json](https://github.com/catherinesloan/plotly_challenge/blob/master/samples.json)

-Created a **dropdown menu** of all subject ID's.
-On change each of the 4 visualisations updates ...
+Created a **dropdown menu** in [index.html](https://github.com/catherinesloan/plotly_challenge/blob/master/index.html) with all subject ID's.

+On change, each of the 4 visualisations updates from [app.js](https://github.com/catherinesloan/plotly_challenge/blob/master/static/js/app.js) ...

 1. **Demographic information** for selected individual